2-Day Guide to Takayama: A Taste of Traditional Japan (and why it’s one of my favorite places!)

 Evening: Hida Beef Dinner

 Takayama is famous for its Hida beef, a regional delicacy known for its marbling and tenderness.
-Book a table at a local restaurant and treat yourself to a luxurious dinner — you won’t regret it.
+Book a table at a local restaurant and treat yourself to a luxurious dinner – you’ve earned it!

 Day 2: Day Trip to Shirakawa-go